C

 Income Tax

-β€’ Staking rewards and airdrops taxed as ordinary income at FMV on receipt.
+β€’ Staking rewards taxed as ordinary income at FMV upon receipt.

 Reporting Requirements

-β€’ Deadline: April 15 (extensions available).
+β€’ Deadline: April 15; extensions to October 15 available.

 Special Notes